M.A. in International Studies

 - Two years of a REECAS language other than the prerequisite language.

+The UW Language Learning Center administers ACTFL exams in students’ final quarter of study to measure language proficiency.
 Native speakers of REECAS-area languages are exempt from the language proficiency exam.
-However, they are encouraged to take an additional language as part of their curriculum.
+However, they are encouraged to take an additional language as part of their studies.

 - JSIS A 504: Survey of Eurasia (5 credits)Taken in Fall Quarter of Year 1.
 An introduction to scholarly approaches to studying the REECAS region, methods of scholarly inquiry, library resources, and analytic writing.